RichardRosario/stall-react-node-version/README.md

 4. create new productroutes
 5. implement edit products functionality for admin users
 6. added ability for admin user to delete products
+7. restricted add,edit,delete products to admin users for security